seanaujong/software-engineering-prep/README.md

 I denote the difficulty of each section with the following:

-- 🍀 Easy
+- 🍀 - Easy
-- 🤔 Challenging
+- 🤔 - Challenging
-- 🤬 Hard
+- 🤬 - Hard

-Even if the topic is hard 🤬, I try to suggest the easiest content possible and provide supplementary resources 🍀.
+Even if the topic is difficult, I try to suggest the easiest content possible and provide 🍀help.

 [1]: https://www.cs.utexas.edu/sites/default/files/documents/4-Year%20Plan_1.pdf
 [2]: https://medium.com/@seanaujong/a-software-engineering-journey-for-beginners-a08640916929